 The permittee has not been designated for pretreatment program development because it does not meet conditions which necessitate a full program.
-The flow through the plant is less than five (5) MGD, there are no categorical industries discharging to the treatment facility, industrial discharges comprise less than 1 percent of the flow through the treatment facility, and there is no indication of pass through or interference with the operation of the treatment facility such as upsets or violations of the POTW's UPDES permit limits.
+The flow through the plant is less than five (5) MGD, and although the plant is owned by Moroni City, Norbest LLC operates the plant, and contributes most of the plants influent.